Why choose Puerto Vallarta?

 - There are many interesting places to visit within Vallarta, the bay and the surrounding Sierra, colonial towns, small paradise beaches and quaint fishermen towns, and on and on.

-...and that is just touching the surface, each person finds different aspects that appeals to them.
+...and that is just touching the surface, each person finds different aspects that appeal to them.

 Downtown (read more)